Usability Evaluation

 Is usability testing formative or summative?

-Usability testing is both formative and summative.
-Formative usability testing takes place during the initial stages of the design process to improve the product design.
-Summative testing takes place after the product is out to see how well it works and how easy it is to use.
+Designers use formative usability testing during the initial stages of the design process.
+You can then use summative testing after the product is released to see how well it works.

 Learn more about formative vs summative usability evaluation on the Nielsen Norman Group website.